rfk/arm64-bug-repro/README.md

 The ninth argument has to be passed on the stack rather than in registers, and the code for this in libffi seems to be broken.

-To test it, you can build a `.aar` using:
+To test it, you can build an Android app `.apk` using:

-* `./gradlew publishToMavenLocal`
+* `./gradlew assemble`

-Then, in a consuming Android application, import `org.mozilla.appservices.broken.BrokenThing` and call `BrokenThing().check()`.
-It will throw a `RuntimeException` if the underlying C library function does not return the expected result.

-For me, this works fine when running on an x86_64-based emulator, but errors when running on an arm64 device.
+Install and run the resulting app.
+It should display "Expected 9, got 9" but on an arm64 device, it shows the native library call returning a large number (which is actually a pointer).